webplatform/docs/dom/Window/getComputedStyle/index.md

 }}{{Method Parameter
 |Name=pseudoElementName
 |Data type=String
-|Description=The name of a CSS pseudo-element or a null value.
+|Description=The name of a CSS pseudo-element or a null value ("::before" or "::after").
 Optional in WebKit based browsers.
-|Optional=No
+|Optional=Yes
 }}
 |Method_applies_to=dom/window
 |Example_object_name=window